University of St. Gallen

 First Version: November 2024.
 Latest Version: September 2025.Idea

-Develops a model of competitive wage dynamics with heterogeneous employers and workers when screening interacts with consumption smoothing.
+Develops a model of competitive wage dynamics when screening interacts with consumption smoothing.

 Shakeouts and Staggered Exits from an R&D Race with Moral Hazard.